 I think if you're going to plant a double-skip irrigated crop, make sure you look at that 3-month seasonal outlook and make sure you have above 80 per cent chance of getting some rainfall during the next three months.

 In hindsight, I would just plant 40 or 50 hectares of solid irrigated cotton, and that's what I've done this year because I've got a limited amount of water.

-The biggest advantage I see in the Climate Champion program is increasing my education on climate variability by just talking to other farmers around Australia who have the same issues as I do, and proactively working on it together to find solutions, to make the best management decisions possible.
+The biggest advantage I saw in the Climate Champion program was increasing my education on climate variability by just talking to other farmers around Australia who have the same issues as I do, and proactively working on it together to find solutions, to make the best management decisions possible.